SwedbankPay/developer.swedbankpay.com/payments/credit-card/after-payment.md

 ## After payment options for Direct Card Payments

-### Capture Sequence
+### Capture Sequence for Direct Card Payments

-Capture can only be done on a authorized transaction.
+`Capture` can only be done on a authorized transaction.
 It is possible to do a part-capture where you only capture a smaller amount than the authorization amount.
 You can later do more captures on the sam payment upto the total authorization amount.